 Students found in possession of, supplying or distributing illegal substances face Permanent Exclusion from the school.
-Please see the relevant policy

 Pupils will be offered the opportunity to attend sessions with an independent Drugs Counsellor.
 All students will be referred to the Police to be dealt with under the Misuse of Drugs Act.
-The Principal authorises all staff with the power to search students in line with DFE guidance.
+The Headteacher authorises any staff with the power to search students in line with DFE guidance.